department-of-veterans-affairs/va.gov-team/products/disability/disability-compensation-claim/bdd/BDD Research/UAT-August-2020/uat-plan-bdd.md

 3. **Research questions: What question(s) do you hope to be able to answer after completing this research?**

 - Can service members within 90-180 days of separation submit a claim on VA.gov?
+(BDD claim)
-- Can service members within 1-89 days of separation submit a claim on VA.gov?
+- Can service members within 1-89 days of separation submit a claim on VA.gov? (non-BDD claim)

 4. **Hypothesis: What is your hypothesis for this research?**